mtm-x/OpenModelica-GUI/README.md

 ## Usage Instructions

 ### Step 1: Launching the Application
 Run the script `ModelLauncher.py` using Python.
-The GUI for the OMML will appear.
+The GUI for the OML will appear.

 ### Step 2: Setting up the Simulation
 1. **Select Model File**: Click "Choose File" and browse for the Modelica model executable file.